OPM implemented at the Francis Crick Institute

-Oblique Plane Microscopy (OPM) is a core technology for our Accelerator and we will implement OPM systems at all our partner sites.
-Here we present renderings of exemplar OPM image data of 3D cancer models from our consortium.
+Oblique Plane Microscopy (OPM) is a core technology for our Accelerator that we will implement at our partner sites.
+Here we present renderings of exemplar OPM image data of 3D cancer models from our consortium partners that have been imaewd on the first prototype OPM instrument at Imperial.

 Sections of EGFR mutant mouse lung tissue treated with latest EGFR inhibitors- Sahai lab, Crick